7Block Labs

 }

-Fields and semantics are part of the open x402 spec (v1). “scheme: exact” means the client must pay exactly maxAmountRequired in the stated asset and network. (github.com)
+Fields and semantics are included in the open x402 spec (v1).
+When you see “scheme: exact,” it means the client has to pay exactly the maxAmountRequired in the specified asset and network.
+Check it out on GitHub!

 The paid retry: X-PAYMENT header for EVM (USDC/EIP‑3009)